raserrano/luckyluke/README.md

 * Tags: radiator ruby steem steemdev curation
 * Notes:

 Lucky Luke is a reimplementation of [Dr. Phil](https://gist.github.com/inertia186/61bcc2b821aa5acb24f7fc88921950c7), but instead of voting for new articles, it votes for posts mentioned in the memo field of a `transfer` operation.
-By default, it votes for any `transfer` sent to `booster` but you can configure any bot that receives pay-for-vote transfers.
+By default, it votes for any `transfer` sent to @booster but you can configure any bot that receives pay-for-vote transfers (or even @null).
 You can also set a minimum transfer amount to ignore small amounts.

 #### New Features

 * `only_above_average_transfers` allows voters to only vote if the transfer is above average for that bot.
-* 'history_limit' used when `only_above_average_transfers` is true to set how far back to calculate an average
+* `history_limit` used when `only_above_average_transfers` is true to set how far back to calculate an average.
 * `max_transfer` allows you to specify the maximum amount in the `transfer` to vote on, which is useful when running multiple instances with voting tiers.
 * `max_age` allows you to only upvote newer content, for example, avoiding posts that are about to become locked.